-Seven Seconds to Make an Impression by Diana
+Seven Seconds to Make an Impression

 Yet, even for the cynical and most apathetic of our surface-crazed society, more often than not, one’s taste in fashion, music, literature, etc. will align with whichever corporate, scientific or creative circle one finds most appealing.
 Perhaps this sounds a bit too judgmental, but can you blame me for assuming that someone wearing a suit & tie, reading Donald Trump’s latest nonfiction, is a business person?